Is an apprenticeship right for you?

 - After submitting your application form, you can expect to receive some form of contact from our Talent Acquisition team within 2-3 working days; usually, this will be a phone call.
-The phone call is to help us get an understanding of your background, experience, qualifications, and why you applied.
+The phone call lasts for around 20 minutes, and helps us get an understanding of your experience, qualifications, and motivations for doing an apprenticeship.
+We will also cover some of the practical aspects such as travel to work.